51st-Vfw/MissionEditing-Index/documentation/missionsEditingSOPs.md

 |Special 3| Viggen Common or mission frequency |
 |H (Larm/Guard)| Tactical Common |

-Missions may deviate as necessary.
+Missions may deviate from these presets as necessary.

 ### Navigation Points